ctnava/rxtechnotes/5_settings.md

 ### Advancement

-Pharmacy technicians can pursue additional certifications and training to move into more advanced or specialized roles.

 A **Certified Pharmacy Technician (CPhT)** is credentialed by organizations such as the ***Pharmacy Technician Certification Board (PTCB)*** or ***National Healthcareer Association (NHA)***.
 Certification demonstrates advanced competency and may qualify technicians for expanded duties, such as medication reconciliation or billing.

 - **Benefits**: National recognition, greater job opportunities, higher wages, enhanced credibility